-So, the new year is here, now what?
+So, the new year is almost here, now what?
 For many, the beginning of the year is a time to shed bad habits, reflect, and start anew with lofty goals.
 But, that pressure in itself can be overwhelming.
 Instead of only focusing on a bucket list of gigantic aspirations (all wonderful, by the way), start with a few basic actions to practice year around.
-After all, realizing all those big goals starts with a healthy foundation!
+After all, realizing all those big goals starts with a healthy foundation.

-Be Patient & Kind To Yourself
+Be Patient & Kind With Yourself

 Without self-love, not much else matters.
 You could meet all your goals, have a million friends and all the material things in the world and still be miserable.
 Before anything else, prioritize your patience and kindness for yourself.
 Give yourself room to make mistakes, forgive yourself, and be your own greatest advocate.
 Then move on to everything else.

 Instead of focusing on everything you don’t have, focus on everything you do have.
 It’s amazing how far appreciation and gratitude can go for the most basic things like clean drinking water, a hot cup of coffee, good health, shoes on your feet, and sunshine.
 You can change the entire course of your day (and life) by waking up and going to bed only thinking about what is good in your life.
 Instead of worrying about everything you need to do before bed and upon waking, try to focus on the positive things in your life that make you feel happy and relaxed.
 Reflect on good memories, watch a funny YouTube video, or just make a list in your head of everything that is awesome in your life.
 Even if you’re having a rough day, there is always something to be thankful for.

 Surround Yourself Only With People Who Love You